 ||Both debugging interfaces have been implemented

-to have the same look&feel, and shorten the learning curve
+to have the same look & feel, and shorten the learning

 ||Displays information about peripheral registers

-and allows changing property values manually at runtime.
+and allows you to manually change property values at

 ||Provides statistical data about the execution of

 the application.
 Safety-critical systems can be tested and